What Is Customer Relationship Management(CRM)

 Operational CRM

-From an operational point of view, customer relationship management, any process that is somehow related to the customer is equipped with automated tools using software systems.
+From an operational point of view, customer relationship management, any process that is somehow related to the customer, is equipped with automated tools using software systems.
 Marketing, sales, and customer service are among these processes.

 Suppose someone gives you the following suggestions in a CRM consulting session:

 However, most automation and software equipment can simplify customer work and increase customer satisfaction.
-But the peak of the effectiveness of these activities is when the business first moves to the customer-centric and accepts that it wants to move from the product-oriented to the customer-centric.
+However, the peak of the effectiveness of these activities is when the business first moves to the customer-centric and accepts that it wants to move from the product-oriented to the customer-centric.

 Analytical CRM